- Canary Islands

 If you are planning your first holiday to Tenerife you may be asking yourself how much time do you need in order to see the island and discover some of the best sights.

-Although it is possible, we would not recommend such a trip if this is your first time visiting Tenerife.
+Although it is possible to visit Tenerife in only 3 days, we would not recommend such a trip if this is your first time coming to the island.